BerZerker96/Osiris-Vr-Viewer/README.md

 ## 🎮 Usage

 1. Set your **OpenXR runtime** active (native or SteamVR — see [Runtimes](#-runtimes-openxr-vs-steamvr)).
-2. Launch **`osiris-vr-viewer.exe`** (it appears in the tray).
+2. Launch **`osiris-vr-viewer.exe`** (it appears in the tray) , the **`osiris-gui.exe`** control panel opens automatically too appears in task bar
-3. Launch **`osiris-gui.exe`** to open the control panel.
-4. Pick a stereo mode and screen shape, put on your headset — Osiris auto-detects the source and renders.
+3. Pick a stereo mode and screen shape, put on your headset — Osiris auto-detects the source and renders.
 Start your geo-11 / addon game and it hot-swaps to the full-res image.

 **Tray menu:** Recenter, Screenshot, Toggle Head-Lock, Cycle Stereo Mode, Cycle Screen Shape, Quit.